-The Cerulean Amp Overdrive is an updated version of the Marshall Bluesbreaker pedal.
-The Bluesbreaker is the source circuit for a number of expensive boutique pedals, including the Analogman King of Tone (which is two Bluesbreakers in the same box with a few modifications).
+The Cerulean Amp Overdrive is an updated version of the Marshall Bluesbreaker pedal, in production from 1991 to 1999.
+A legend in its own right, it was also the source circuit for a number of expensive boutique pedals, most notably the Analogman King of Tone, which is two Bluesbreakers in the same box with a few modifications.

 It shares some topology with the Tube Screamer such as the op-amp feedback clipping diodes, but it’s an original pedal design.
 While it was regarded favorably, it never really got popular on its own.

 The real reason the Bluesbreaker became a notable pedal is because of the pedals that were based off it, most notably the Analogman King of Tone which puts two Bluesbreakers in a single box allowing them to stack with each other.
 Another well-known pedal based on the Bluesbreaker is the JHS Morning Glory, which adds a volume boost to the end to give more available output.

 The original Bluesbreaker was discontinued in the mid-90’s and was replaced in 1998 by the Bluesbreaker II, which has an added boost mode.
 By most accounts, the BB2 is not a worthy successor.